Augmented reality: Workplace

-Augmented reality may have a positive impact on work collaboration as people may be inclined to interact more actively with their learning environment.
-It may also encourage tacit knowledge renewal which makes firms more competitive.
-AR was used to facilitate collaboration among distributed team members via conferences with local and virtual participants.
+In a research project, AR was used to facilitate collaboration among distributed team members via conferences with local and virtual participants.
 AR tasks included brainstorming and discussion meetings utilizing common visualization via touch screen tables, interactive digital whiteboards, shared design spaces and distributed control rooms.

-In industrial environments, augmented reality is proving to have a substantial impact with more and more use cases emerging across all aspect of the product lifecycle, starting from product design and new product introduction (NPI) to manufacturing to service and maintenance, to material handling and distribution.
+In industrial environments, augmented reality is proving to have a substantial impact with use cases emerging across all aspect of the product lifecycle, starting from product design and new product introduction (NPI) to manufacturing to service and maintenance, to material handling and distribution.
 For example, labels were displayed on parts of a system to clarify operating instructions for a mechanic performing maintenance on a system.
 Assembly lines benefited from the usage of AR.
 In addition to Boeing, BMW and Volkswagen were known for incorporating this technology into assembly lines for monitoring process improvements.
 Big machines are difficult to maintain because of their multiple layers or structures.
 AR permits people to look through the machine as if with an x-ray, pointing them to the problem right away.

-As AR technology has evolved and second and third generation AR devices come to market, the impact of AR in enterprise continues to flourish.
-In the Harvard Business Review, Magid Abraham and Marco Annunziata discuss how AR devices are now being used to "boost workers' productivity on an array of tasks the first time they're used, even without prior training'.
+As AR technology has progressed, the impact of AR in enterprise has grown.
+In the Harvard Business Review, Magid Abraham and Marco Annunziata discussed how AR devices are now being used to "boost workers' productivity on an array of tasks the first time they're used, even without prior training".
 They contend that "these technologies increase productivity by making workers more skilled and efficient, and thus have the potential to yield both more economic growth and better jobs".

+Machine maintenance can also be executed with the help of mixed reality.
+Larger companies with multiple manufacturing locations and a lot of machinery can use mixed reality to educate and instruct their employees.
+The machines need regular checkups and have to be adjusted every now and then.
+These adjustments are mostly done by humans, so employees need to be informed about needed adjustments.
+By using mixed reality, employees from multiple locations can wear headsets and receive live instructions about the changes.
+Instructors can operate the representation that every employee sees, and can glide through the production area, zooming in to technical details and explaining every change needed.
+Employees completing a five-minute training session with such a mixed-reality program have been shown to attain the same learning results as reading a 50-page training manual.
+An extension to this environment is the incorporation of live data from operating machinery into the virtual collaborative space and then associated with three dimensional virtual models of the equipment.
+This enables training and execution of maintenance, operational and safety work processes, which would otherwise be difficult in a live setting, while making use of expertise, no matter their physical location.